Mixed phases in feedback Ising models

-In applications, it is crucial to identify the sequence of phase transitions as the feedback strengthens.
-In the linear FIM, $f(m)$ increases as $m$ and thus $h$ increases.
+In applications, it is crucial to identify the sequence of phase transitions as a control parameter varies.
 The signature of the linear FIM as $h$ increases is the three-stage phase transition $m_-\xrightarrow{3}m_1\xrightarrow{1}m_+$, where the transition type is shown above each arrow.
-Among other applications, this could be a minimal model for Comte's law of three stages proposed almost two centuries ago \cite{comte1858positive}, which states that society or science develops through three stages: (1) theological, (2) metaphysical, and (3) positive, where stage 2 is an extension of stage 1.
-Assume that a community, either social or scientific, consists of individuals that are either theological or positive.
-Thus, stages 1 and 3 are, respectively, the lower phase and the upper phase, while stage 2 is an MP.
-The linear FIM with $\gamma=1$ then predicts that the community transitions from metaphysical to positive when a third of the population becomes positive.

 In practice, one may need not only to generate data from a model but also to develop a model from data.
-In real-world data, a system may exhibit a lower phase $m_-=-1$ for $h$ below a critical value, an upper phase $m_+=+1$ for $h$ above a certain value, and intermediate phase(s) on a compact interval(s) of $h$, all of which are stable.
+In real-world data, a system may exhibit a lower phase $ m_{-} = - 1$ for $h$ below a critical value, an upper phase $ m_{+} = + 1$ for $h$ above a certain value, and intermediate phase(s) on a compact interval(s) of $h$, all of which are stable.
 If each $|m|<1$ maps to at most one $h$ value in the intermediate phase(s), one can interpolate the known data into a bifurcation diagram $h=g(m)$ for all $|m|<1$ that describes phase transformation from $m_-$ to $m_+$ via stable and unstable intermediate phase(s).
 The challenge is to construct a phenomenological model of the system relying only on this bifurcation diagram.

 We argue that FIMs can be the method of choice for this challenge.
 To construct a feedback function $f$ without singularities, one can first shift $h$ if needed such that $g(0)=0$ and then use Eqs.~(\ref{eq:hat-H}) \& (\ref{eq:hat-H-prime}) with $h=0$ to get